ReewassSquared/Cookie-Clicker-Mobile-Patch/README.md

 A modified version of Orteil's Cookie Clicker android app, currently based on the alpha v6 early access version.

 ### DISCLAIMER
-Orteil reserves the rights and ownership of all code in this repository.
+Orteil reserves the rights and ownership of (almost) all code in this repository.

 ### How to Build
 1. Clone or download the repo